joyapisi/data-engineering-ncba-casestudy/README.md

 ## Case Study 2 <a name="q2"></a>

+#### The data within LoopDFS is expanding rapidly, and the business demand for analytics and reporting is on the rise.
+Each team’s main responsibility is to make data-driven decisions that enhance customer engagement, segmentation, acquisition, retention, and customer experience.
+The Data Engineering Team’s primary objective is to advocate for a Big Data Platform capable of accommodating these large data volumes and extracting actionable insights.

 2.1. **Key Factors for Evaluating a Suitable Platform (10 marks)** <a name="2.1"></a>
 - **Data Sources and Data Types:** I would first identify what types of data the platform needs to handle, such as structured (databases), semi-structured (JSON, XML), or unstructured (videos, logs, social media posts).
 A good platform should support multiple data formats to ensure smooth integration across different business units.
 If a platform is limited in the types of data it can process, it could create compatibility issues in the long run.
 Choosing a system that can ingest, transform, and store diverse data types ensures flexibility and scalability.
 - **Determine the Platform Based on Data Sources (Log Files, Social Media, Cloud, etc.):** Different platforms specialize in handling different data sources, so I would ensure the one I choose aligns with my needs.
 If I am working with log files and machine-generated data, I might look at platforms like Splunk or ELK Stack; if dealing with social media and cloud sources, something like Google BigQuery or Snowflake would be a better fit.
 The platform should be able to pull data from multiple sources without complex workarounds.
 This helps streamline data ingestion and makes analysis more efficient.